zenglg/unvme/README.md

     $ make

-CentOS 6 which comes with Linux kernel 2.6 does not have the VFIO module, so the header file "/usr/include/linux/vfio.h" does not exist, so UNVMe compilation would fail.
-The user will need to set the CPPFLAGS in Makefile.def to include the kernel source directory with VFIO support where linux/vfio.h resides (e.g. CPPFLAGS += -I/usr/src/kernels/3.x/include).
+CentOS 6 which comes with Linux kernel 2.6 does not have the VFIO module, so the header file "/usr/include/linux/vfio.h" does not exist, and UNVMe compilation will fail.
+The user will need to copy the header file from the kernel source directory include/uapi/linux/vfio.h to /usr/include/linux.

 A specific model can also be built by explicitly specifying one of the